 Speaking of which, there were several drive-in movie theaters in my hometown of Yakima, Washington.
 One evening my sister and I and two of our friends decided to go to the Fruitvale Drive-in (sadly, no longer there).
 The car my sister drove was a 1950 yellow Cadillac with a red roof; a hand me down from our grandparents.
 This tank of a car had all the whistles and bells popular in 1950 including a gauge which told you how good your driving was.
 Ok, not really, it had to do with gas mileage, but as children our grandfather told us it was evaluating his driving with an arrow that point to words like ‘poor’, ‘fair’, ‘good’ and ‘excellent.’
 But, most important of all, it featured a movable spotlight affixed to the car just outside the driver’s side window.
 There was a handle inside the car to control the light.

-On this particular night my sister, Sue, and our friend Wende were in the front seat and me and our other friend Pam were in the back.
+On this particular night my sister and one of her friend’s were in the front seat and me and one of my friend’s were in the back.
 Our attentions were soon drawn to the activities taking place in the backseat of the car parked in front of us.
 We watched with intense teenage curiosity as the silhouetted heads of the couple descended lower and lower until they were no longer visible.
 Now THIS was interesting (unlike the movie whose name I forget).
 We, of course, giggled and speculated on WHAT exactly might be going on in that car and then my sister remembered ‘the light.’

 “Do it!” we encouraged.
 So she did.
 A moment later a blaze of floodlight swamped the erstwhile lovers and you never saw feet flail or heads snap up so fast!
 We descended into paroxysm of laughter.
 The light was off a moment later but then we worried that we would be in trouble for the illumination during the movie.
-A few horns honked in objection of the sudden light and both Pam and I ducked down so as not to be seen.
+A few horns honked in objection of the sudden light and we two residents of the back seat ducked down so as not to be seen.
 Our prank, however, was not exposed and I do believe the lovers in the other car spent the rest of the movie upright.
-Talk about coitus ‘interrupt-us’.
+Talk about coyly ‘interrupt-us’.

 If you want to know more about the rise and decline of the drive-in movie theater click on this link: https://en.wikipedia.org/wiki/Drive-in_theater